lertsoft/GPD_WIN4/README.md

 6. [Windows Debloating tool](https://christitus.com/windows-tool/) </br>

 ### BIOS Files
-> Be careful using these files as they could cause issue if you do not know what you are doing!
+> 🚨🚨Be careful using these files as they could cause issue if you do not know what you are doing!🚨🚨

+**Make sure that during the upgrading or downgrading your device is charging or atleast at 100% battery**

+ * To downgrade the Bios follow these steps: </br>
+   > 1. Format a USB Drive to FAT32. </br> 2.
+Copy the files to the ROOT of the USB drive. <br> 3.
+Use FN + F7 to boot using the USB. </br> 4.
+Wait </br>     5.
+When all the lights are off, turn the device back on. </br> 6.
+Wait.
+If it doesn't boot after 10min, reset the BIOS using the PIN hole </br> 7.
+Wait. </br> 8.
+After 10 to 20min it should be downgraded.

+  * To upgrade the bios is pretty similar to the downgrade process.
+Also GPD provided a little guide, here are the steps: </br>
+    > 1. Format a USB drive to FAT32. </br> 2.
+Copy the files to the ROOT of the USB drive. </br> 3.
+Press FN + F7 to boot boot using the USB. </br> 4.
+Select the USB drive. </br> 5.
+Wait. </br> 6.
+Wait.
+If it doesn't boot after 10min, reset the BIOS using the PIN hole. </br> 7.
+Now it should be      upgraded.

 **[BIOS v3.00](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.00)** </br> This Version is has unlocked TDP, and Fan controls.